livepeer/minecraft/README.md

 If you choose to use the latest copy of this DApp on IPFS.
 There are two options:

 - Use a web3-enabled browser to [Generate a proof and submit the token mining transaction](https://gateway.ipfs.io/ipfs/QmUvAFQZxbgMCqCMLUSj2kQBpZUhj5qi8KhmPDVvv9apfj)
 - Or visit `https://gateway.ipfs.io/ipfs/QmUvAFQZxbgMCqCMLUSj2kQBpZUhj5qi8KhmPDVvv9apfj?address=ETH_ADDRESS` to generate a proof.
-This proof can be used to submit a mining transaction through other means, such as MyEtherWallet. **Be sure to replace `?address=ETH_ADDRESS` with the address you'd like to generate a proof for.**
+This proof can be used to submit a mining transaction through other means, such as MyEtherWallet. **Be sure to replace `ETH_ADDRESS` with the address you'd like to generate a proof for.**

 ### 2. Build and run locally